 Everyone You Meet is a Reflection of Yourself

-Physics tells us we affect everything we observe, is an interactive exchange, when we perceive something, we change it, and conversely, it changes us.
+Physics tells us we affect everything we observe, is an interactive exchange.
+When we perceive something, we change it, and it changes us.
 When we look at a beautiful sunset, it does something to us; it resonates on some deep primal level.
 We understand that this beauty is fleeting and temporary, and perhaps this is why many cultures dedicate and rituals to sunrises and sunsets.
 How do these events make you feel?
 Can we apply the same concept to the people we meet?

 If we like someone, we are actually seeing something that we like within ourselves.
 Make a mental note of the people you like to find that aspect within yourself that resonates with the other person.
 Sometimes this quality may not be apparent.
 It may be something on a deep subconscious level which will require some inner work to reveal.
-Don’t over look these opportunities to understand the beautiful parts of our own nature.
+Don’t overlook these opportunities to understand the beautiful parts of our own nature.

 When you reveal these connections, you’ll begin to understand how everyone you meet is a reflection of yourself?
 This realization alone is motivation enough to show friendliness, kindness, and compassion to everyone in our path.

 Here’s a simple internal repeating question exercise.
 Select a day or at least an hour when you ask yourself questions about the people you meet and the creatures you see.
 Even the birds and squirrels we encounter have lessons to teach us.

 Ask yourself, what do you see on their faces?
 What answers do you get from asking this question?
 If you get nothing, keep asking.
 Thoughts or emotions will surface, opening your awareness, keep asking yourself, what do you see?

 Everyone You Meet Has Something to Teach You

 Life is all about lessons.
 If we are not ready to learn, they often repeat the situation until we finally get the message.
 It’s one reason people keep repeating the same thing over and over, making the same poor choices and making the mistakes.